-Can Sod be Laid in the Winter?
+Can Sod be Laid in Winter?
+Learn the Pros and Cons

-laying sodAs winter comes to a close, most homeowners are aware that now is a good time to begin preparing your yard for spring.
+As winter comes to a close, most homeowners are aware that now is a good time to begin preparing your yard for spring.
 We still have the potential for one or two more hard freezes here in North Texas, so when is it safe to lay new sod?

 The truth is, if you’re wondering whether sod can be laid in the winter, many experts actually suggest it’s possibly a better idea than doing so in the heat of summer.
 To be honest, a brief and mild freeze is less damaging to developing roots and buds that several consecutive days of 90 degrees or higher.